duncombe/wikis/Development-of-Test-Themes.md

 This is the elusive theme.
 The logic and approaches used in this theme are inherent within all subsequent themes, and the techniques used for discovery, access and use are common to most, if not all scenarios.
 This theme needs a very simple operational definition:

 > Researcher Jane Doe is new to IOOS, and wants to find out what information is available for further research.
 She decides to cast a broad net over all the IOOS registries to find out
-* how much information is available on several common, core oceanographic variables,
+* how much time series information is available on several common, core oceanographic variables:
+** wind speed and direction
+** wave height and duration
+** water temperature as measured at different depths ** water salinity as measured at different depths
+** the direction and speed of any current
 * where this information resides, and
 * whether this information can be used as input to a few of the most common data models.<